 To accelerate the adoption of some of the technology I discussed, I’d encourage you to explore our hands-on labs related to digital workspace.

-Also, we can deliver a version of our Enterprise Video Conferencing: Next-Gen Meetings Briefing focused on business continuity during a sudden remote work scenario.
+Also, we can deliver our Remote Workforce Consultation focused on business continuity during a sudden remote work scenario and developing a long-term strategy.

 I hope you will stay safe, stay connected and let me know how we can help your organization run as smoothly as possible.